The Impact of Ionic Anharmonicity on Superconductivity in Metal-Stuffed B-C Clathrates: II. Results

 According to Eliashberg theory, phonon softening may enhance the electron-phonon coupling, favoring a high $T_\text{c}$.
+We calculated the superconducting critical temperatures using the isotropic Eliashberg equations.
 Anharmonic effects soften the phonon vibration modes of $X \text{B}_{6}\text{C}_{6}$, it's more complex.
 Anharmonic effects soften the acoustic-branch vibration modes related to the lattice constant and harden the $E_{g}$ and $E_{u}$ vibration modes of the B$-$C bonds with length $d_{S}$.
 The latter contributes more to the electron-phonon coupling interaction, making the anharmonic $T_\text{c}$ generally lower than the harmonic one.
-For instance, the theoretical $T_\text{c}$ of KPb$\text{B}_{6}\text{C}_{6}$ is renormalized from 88 K to 77 K. Furthermore, the maximum anharmonic $T_\text{c}$ value of $XY \text{B}_{6}\text{C}_{6}$ compounds, the phonon spectra are divided into two regions based on the phonon frequency: lower-frequency modes (below 200 cm$^{-1}$), which consist of acoustic modes and optical modes dominated by heavier electropositive atoms, and higher-frequency optical modes attributed to boron and carbon atoms.
-The main contributions to the electron-phonon coupling parameter ($\lambda$) stem from the softened $E_g$ and $E_u$ modes, along with the softened acoustic modes.
-Thus, the lower-frequency modes are critical for enhancing the superconducting properties of $XY \text{B}_{6}\text{C}_{6}$ compounds, making these peaks numerically close and hard to distinguish.
+For instance, in KPbB$_6$C$_6$, the $E_g$ and $E_u$ modes harden from 113 to 240cm $^{-1}$ and from 180 to 269 cm$^{-1}$, respectively, and their contribution to $\lambda$ correspondingly decreases from 36\% to 20\%.
+The theoretical $T_\text{c}$ of KPbB$_6$C$_6$ is thus renormalized from 88 K to 77 K. Supplementary Note~4 compares phonon spectra from third- and fourth-order calculations, confirms the negligible effect of fourth-order terms, and provides a more detailed analysis of harmonic and anharmonic phonon modes and their impact on superconductivity.
+As previous studies have suggested significant anisotropy\cite{SrBC-BaBC}, we also solved the fully anisotropic Eliashberg equations for representative high-$T_\text{c}$ compounds.
+The anharmonic $T_\text{c}$ reaches 102 K in KRbB$_6$C$_6$ at ambient pressure and 115 K in RbB$_3$C$_3$ at 15 GPa—25\% higher than the 92 K in KPbB$_6$C$_6$ at the same level.

+We also analyzed the superconducting mechanisms of 15 newly stabilized structures (Figure~3 and Supplementary Figures~22$-$24) --- 8 stable at ambient pressure and 7 at moderate pressure --- under anharmonic effects.
+In most studied $XY$B$_6$C$_6$ compounds, strong electron-phonon coupling arises from softened acoustic modes and selected optical modes, particularly $E_g$ and $E_u$, which are critical for enhancing superconductivity.
+By contrast, compounds such as SrNaB$_6$C$_6$ and CaRbB$_6$C$_6$, which lack softened acoustic modes, exhibit significantly lower $T_\text{c}$ values (see Supplementary Table~5).